ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 | GHOST, Gen1 NamimnoRC no OLED  | 1.87M | STM32-based Modules |

 !!! warning
     Just because you can set the Baudrate higher, doesn't mean you should.
-If you're experiencing constant Telemetry Lost/Recovered even with the receiver nearby and/or that the Lua Script fails to load properly, then it's a sign your radio and/or module cannot work on the selected Baud Rate.
-Lower it down a notch or settle with 400K Baud Rate.
+If you're experiencing constant Telemetry Lost/Recovered even with the receiver nearby and/or if the Lua Script fails to load properly, then it's a sign your radio and/or module cannot work on the selected Baud Rate.
+Lower it down a notch or settle with a 400K baud rate.

 ### ADC Filter